helpguideteam/Youtubetv/index.rst

 Real-Life Example
 -------------------------------------------

 I recently installed the YouTube app on my new Smart TV.
 When I opened the app, it asked me to sign in.
-It showed a code on the screen and told me to go to `yt.be/activate <https://yt.be/activate>`_.
+It showed a code on the screen and told me to go to youtbe official page.
 I grabbed my phone, opened the link, signed in to my Google account, and entered the code from the TV.
 Within seconds, the YouTube app on my TV refreshed and logged me in.
 I didn’t need to type my email or password using the remote, and the whole process was fast and super easy.
 Now I can watch all my subscriptions and playlists right on the big screen!